 The world of audio is very inexpensive these days.
 What use to require $15,000 can be obtained for less than $3,000, thanks to technology.
 The problem with this is the number of options we have, it’s just too many.

-I’ve lost track of all the companies that offer; all in one solutions, daws, plugins, instrument banks, samplers etc. Hardware is no different and hybrid and mobile recording setups are on the rise.
-This makes decision making complicated.
+I’ve lost track of all the companies that offer; all in one solution, daws, plugins, instrument banks, samplers, etc. Hardware is no different and hybrid and mobile recording setups are on the rise.
+This makes decision-making complicated.

 Once you find something that works life is great.
 But, what happens when you jump into a field and your production setup doesn’t cut the mustard?

 Yes, I have more than 1.
 Over the years I’ve accumulated and adapted to many different hardware and software solutions.
 I’ve gone from classic setups (Mpc 3000 & Triton) to all software → Daw with just about any plugin you could imagine.
 Here’s a partial rundown of my production setups, what I actually use.

 · Techniques 1200

 · Sp505 (or 303)